 The limitations of the current medical facility have created a bottleneck in our ability to help more animals.
 There is not enough isolation space to accommodate the animals suffering from contagious illnesses or in need of longer-term care, while still bringing in animals who need only basic care and will quickly move to the adoption centers.

 With our expert veterinary and behavior teams, our current Medical Center is one of the few that can treat and rehabilitate a large volume of sick, injured and behaviorally challenged pets and give them a chance to get adopted into loving homes.
-In 2015, PAWS Chicago had a 97.87 percent save rate, even while taking in a vulnerable population of animals.
+In 2020, PAWS Chicago had a 98.17% save rate, even while taking in a vulnerable population of animals.

-But our work is far from done: Nearly 10,000 cats and dogs are still being euthanized in Chicago each year.
+But our work is far from done, over 5,000 cats and dogs are still being euthanized in Chicagoland each year.

 The majority of these animals are suffering from some sort of a medical condition.
 Because the city pound does not have sufficient medical facilities or isolation space, these pets are euthanized.

 Already, more than 75 percent of incoming animals at PAWS Chicago require treatment for a medical condition beyond the standard care protocol.
 And many suffer from contagious but treatable illnesses, including Canine Influenza Virus, upper respiratory infection, pneumonia, parvovirus, calici, panleukopenia, ringworm and mange.